The new Armed Forces Covenant Legal Duty: What organisations in scope need to know

-The Duty will require organisations delivering local services to pay due regard to the Covenant principles when exercising functions in the areas of housing, healthcare, and education.
+The Duty will require organisations delivering local services to have due regard to the Covenant principles when exercising functions in the areas of housing, healthcare, and education.

 “Due regard” means that organisations in scope of the Duty will need to consciously consider the unique obligations and sacrifices made by the Armed Forces; that it is desirable to remove disadvantages faced by the Armed Forces community; and that special provision may be justified in some circumstances.

 Why has this new Duty been introduced?

 There has been good progress under the Covenant to date, but more work is needed to improve consistency of delivery.
 The increased awareness that is inherent in the new Duty will help to improve delivery as understanding grows.